Tom Neilson

 The Bard Insurgent here.
 My comrade D.O. (the Poet Roofer) and I got that handle (The Bard Insurgents) from traveling town to town performing songs and poetry about people's lives.
 I've been performing since I was 3 years old, cutting my vocal chords on liturgical and classical music.
 I was a concert soloist as a child, when I wasn't herding cows, throwing hay and shoveling manure.

 During the Civil Rights movement and the Vietnam war, I began writing songs about social change.
-I left the country in 1970 and my dozen years in other countries, mostly in Africa & South America, have provided a global perspective to my music.
+I left the country in 1970 and my dozen-plus years in other countries, mostly in Africa & South America, have provided a global perspective to my music.
 My travels helped me realize that people all around the world are essentially the same in their basic life needs and their desires to live peacefully in their communities.

 These experiences have informed my commitment to working for international understanding as I organize at home.
 A powerful way to educate and inspire is with music.